When is the Best Time to Buy a Car?

 Embed this image on your site:

-Best Time of Year to Buy a Car
+What is the Best Time of Year to Buy a Car

 You can find the best prices on seasonal vehicles off-season.
 Convertibles and sports cars can be cheaper in the fall and early winter because of less demand.
 The weather also plays an impact.
 SUV’s might be discounted in the summer when gas prices are up and people aren’t as concerned about finding four wheel drive cars to navigate wintery roads.